Real estate buying and selling concept

 Trustee Sale First Tuesday of the month, county courthouse, 10am–4pm TX Prop.
 Code § 51.002(a) No post-sale redemption.
 Sale is final upon gavel.

-Total Texas non-judicial foreclosure timeline: as little as 60 days.
+In Texas, the non-judicial timeline can be as short as ~60 days.
 If you have received a Notice of Sale, you must act immediately — delay can be fatal to your defense.

 Common Lender Violations in Texas Foreclosures